Tom Taylor (actor)

 Tom Taylor (born 16 July 2001) is an English actor.
 He is known for his performance as Jake Chambers in The Dark Tower and Tom Foster in the BBC One hit drama Doctor Foster.
+He has been cast in the role of Cregan Stark on the second season of the HBO original series House of the Dragon.

 Life and career

 Taylor was born on 16 July 2001.
 He is from Surrey.
 He stopped attending drama school in 2013 until his former teacher, Rachel Bell of The Secret Stage School in Camberley, told him an agent was coming to the school for interviews.
 Taylor went to audition, was signed with his first agent and went on to star in The Last Kingdom and Doctor Foster for the BBC.